GWeindel/hmp/README.md

 Given how variable and serial each of these stages are, the more you progress in the chain of events the less clear the signal gets.
-This is very close to trqditional ERPs with very clear signal in the beginning of a trial (as events are more in sync) and summed and blurried in later stages of the reaction times (as event are off sync).
+This is very close to traditional ERPs with very clear signal in the beginning of a trial (as events are more in phase) and summed and blurried in later stages of the reaction times (as event are off phase).

 Now things can get better if we first parse, by-trial, the signal into the different stages based on the HMP estimates: